-The TM0, TM1 bits define the operating mode.
-The event count mode is used to count external events, which means the clock source comes from an external (TMR) pin.
-The timer mode functions as a normal timer with the clock source coming from the $f{\text{INT}}$ clock.
-The pulse width measurement mode can be used to count the high or low level duration of the external signal (TMR).
-The counting is based on the $f{\text{INT}}$ clock.
+The T0M0, T0M1 (T1M0, T1M1) bits define the operating mode.
+The event count mode is used to count external events, which means the clock source comes from an external TMR0 (TMR1) pin.
+The timer mode functions as a normal timer with the clock source coming from the $f{\rm INT}$ clock.
+The pulse width measurement mode can be used to count the high or low level duration of the external signal TMR0 (TMR1).
+The counting is based on the $f{\rm INT}$ clock.

 In the event count or timer mode, once the timer/event counter starts counting, it will count from the current contents in the timer/event counter to FFH.
-Once over-flow occurs, the counter is reloaded from the timer/event counter preload register and generates the interrupt request flag (TF; bit 5 of INTC) at the same time.
+Once an overflow occurs, the counter is reloaded from the timer/event counter preload register and generates an interrupt request flag (T0F; bit 5 of INTC0 or T1F bit 6 of INTC0) at the same time.

-In the pulse width measurement mode with the TON and TE bits equal to one, once the TMR has received a transient from low to high (or high to low if the TE bits is "0") it will start counting until the TMR returns to the original level and resets the TON.
-The measured result will remain in the timer/event counter even if the activated transient occurs again.
-In other words, only one cycle measurement can be done.
-Until setting the TON, the cycle measurement will function again as long as it receives further transient pulse.
+In the pulse width measurement mode with the values of T0ON and T0E (T1ON and T1E) equal to 1, after the TMR0 (TMR1) has received a low to high transient (or high to low if T0E (T1E) is "0"), it will start counting until TMR0 (TMR1) returns to its original level and resets TOON (T1ON).
+The measured result remains in the timer/event counter even if the activated transient occurs again.
+In other words, only a single cycle measurement can be implemented.
+Not until the T0ON (T1ON) bit has been set again, will the cycle measurement function again as long as it receives further transient pulses.
 Note that, in this operating mode, the timer/event counter starts counting not according to the logic level but according to the transient edges.
 In the case of counter overflows, the counter is reloaded from the timer/event counter preload register and issues the interrupt request just like the other two modes.
-To enable the counting operation, the timer ON bit (TON; bit 4 of TMRC) should be set to 1.
-In the pulse width measurement mode, the TON will be cleared automatically after the measurement cycle is completed.
-But in the other two modes the TON can only be reset by instructions.
+To enable the counting operation, the timer ON bit, T0ON (T1ON) should be set to 1.
+In the pulse width measurement mode, the T0ON (T1ON) will be cleared automatically after the measurement cycle is completed.
+But in the other two modes the T00N (T10N) can only be reset by instructions.
 The overflow of the timer/event counter is one of the wake-up sources.
 No matter what the operation mode is, writing a 0 to ETI can disable the interrupt service.